dtebo/web-sprint-challenge-advanced-react-WebFT35/README.md

 1. Explain how to build stateful class components.

+A. In order to build a stateful class component, you would need to define the state as follows:
+    `state = {
+      testData: []
+    };`

 2. Describe the different phases of the component lifecycle.

+A. Birthing/Mounting Phase - The component composes all of the required data and functionality to render and update a component.

+   Growth/Updating Phase - The component compares its current state and props with its previous state and props in order to determine if changes were made.
+If there are changes, it re renders with those changes.

+   Death/Unmounting Phase - Any state and/or props are cleaned up and the component is removed

 3. Demonstrate an understanding of class component lifecycle methods.

+A. Class component lifecycle methods allow you to react to any changes in a component.
+For example, componentDidMount() allows you to react to the component loading (whether it be the first time or any subsequent time).
+It is often used for making api calls to retrieve or update data.

 4. Define stateful logic.

+A. Stateful logic is any logic that defines or changes the data in a component.

 5. Describe how to test a React component with React Testing Library.

+A. To test a react component, you would create a test file (e.g. App.test.js) and import the the required items from the react testing library in that file.
+You would also import react so that you could render the component for testing.
+After that, you would define the test as follows:

+  `test('app renders correctly', () => {
+    render(<App />);

+    //pretend there is a header in the app with the text "My New App" const header = screen.getByText(/my new app/i);

+    expect(header).toBeTruthy();
+  })`

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.